By Rick Steves

 Germany's Best Three-Week Trip (by Car)

-Day 1: Fly into Frankfurt, pick up car, to Rhine (sleep in Bacharach)
+Day 1: Fly into Frankfurt, pick up car, drive to Rhine Valley (sleep in Bacharach)

 Day 2: Rhine Valley (sleep in Bacharach)